 We are always looking for new members, and anyone who is able to get to the hall independently would be most welcome.
 We also offer transport on the RAB mini-buses which can also accommodate

 a wheelchair,.
 We are a friendly bunch from age 60 onwards, sight impaired, blind, and helpers.
-A nice cup of tea and biscuits for just 25 pence awaits you and at the Christmas meeting there is usually a musical activity, mince pies and nibbles.
+A nice cup of tea and biscuits awaits you and at the Christmas meeting there is usually a musical activity, mince pies and nibbles. calendar of coming events

 Latest club activity